LeandroHornos/react-speciation-chart/README.md

 It uses Chart.Js for the graphs

+## Try it Out!

-## Archivos
+## Files
-./src/components/ChartJsSpecPlot.jsx: contiene la GUI ./speciation.js: tiene la lógica para calcular las fracciones molares a partir de los pKas ./components/Layout: components basados en bootstrap para organizar los elementos en la página
+./src/components/ChartJsSpecPlot.jsx: GUI
+./speciation.js: logic for the calculation of molar fractions given some pkas ./components/Layout: bootstrap based components to make a responsive distribution of elements

 ## React